Rawalpindi Punjab, Pakistan Travel Guide

 Drive a segment of this historic road, soaking in the sights and stopping at roadside eateries for local snacks.

-Sometimes located in picturesque spots, these provide a glimpse into local administration and sometimes allow public access for a fee.
+Sometimes located in picturesque spots, these present a glimpse into local administration and sometimes allow open to the public for a fee.

 While Taxila is the main archaeological site, smaller, less-promoted sites exist in the broader region.